mixxxdj/manual/source/chapters/microphones.rst

 driver, and other factors in your computer's hardware.
 The round trip latency can only be found by measuring it.
 To do this, use a physical cable to connect the audio interface's output to its input.
 Then, use a third party program to measure the round trip latency.
-These programs are recommended on each OS:
+These programs are recommended on each :term:`OS <operating system>`:

 * **GNU/Linux**:
   `jack_iodelay <https://www.linuxmusicians.com/viewtopic.php?t=8022>`_